Alfresco/docs-alfresco/search-enterprise/latest/using/filtering.md

 ## Searching by content type and controlling paging and sorting

-@martin I have added this in twice because it is mentioned twice on the features page on the wiki.
-Which one do you want me to remove? cheers.

-As with all the v1 ReST APIs paging can also be controlled, it's just done via the body rather than a query parameter.
+The v1 ReST APIs paging can also be controlled but is accomplished via the body rather than a query parameter.
 The results can also be sorted.
-The example body below shows how to execute a search to find all files ordered by the `cm:name` property, only show 25 results rather than the default of 100 and skip the first 10 results:
+The body example shows how to execute a search to find all files ordered by the `cm:name` property.
+It shows how you can search for a specific content type with the `TYPE` keyword.
+It also only shows 25 results rather than the default 100 including skipping the first 10 results.

 ```json
 {